jeffplays2005/jeffplays2005/README.md

 - Began learning Python in 2023, have learned some courses at The University of Auckland:
   - Principles of programming, the skills learned can be seen [here](https://github.com/jeffplays2005/courses/tree/main/Computer%20Science%20101)
   - Introduction to Software Fundamentals, the skills learned can be seen [here](https://github.com/jeffplays2005/courses/tree/main/Computer%20Science%20130)
+  - [pykeyv_sqlite3](https://github.com/jeffplays2005/pykeyv_sqlite3), a database plugin that works with key and value storage
 </details>

 ## Projects